-- international relations of the Commonwealth. - Section 29A(1) was inserted to improve terrorist threat intelligence sharing between security and law enforcement agencies and government by protecting the information from inappropriate disclosure.112 - 1.4.
+- international relations of the Commonwealth. - 1.3.
+Section 29A(1) was inserted to improve terrorist threat intelligence sharing between security and law enforcement agencies and government by protecting the information from inappropriate disclosure. - 1.4.
 Sections 29A(1A), (1B) and (1C) apply to specific types of documents.
 These narrower exemptions are not intended to limit the application of section 29A(1). - 1.5.
-Sections 29A(1A) and (1B) protect from disclosure: - documents held or created by Victoria Police for the purpose of counterterrorism or the protection of critical infrastructure; and - documents created for, or containing information about, or that could lead to the identification of a document created for the purposes of administering, complying with or enforcing Part 7A of the Emergency Management Act 2013 (Vic), which relates to emergency risk management arrangements for critical infrastructure resilience.
-113 - 1.6.
-Section 29A(1C) aims to ensure that an exempt document under former section 29A(1B), as it was prior to the amendment in 2014, continues to be exempt.114 Amongst other things, the repealed section 29A(1B) exempts a document if its disclosure would, or could reasonably be expected to, endanger the security of any premises within the meaning of the Terrorism (Community Protection Act) 2003 (Vic).115 - 1.7.
-Section 29A must be read consistently with the object of the Act in section 3, which is to extend as far as possible the right of the community to access government held information.
+Sections 29A(1A) and (1B) protect from disclosure: - documents held or created by Victoria Police for the purpose of counterterrorism or the protection of critical infrastructure; and - documents created for, or containing information about, or that could lead to the identification of a document created for the purposes of administering, complying with or enforcing Part 7A of the Emergency Management Act 2013 (Vic), which relates to emergency risk management arrangements for critical infrastructure resilience. - 1.6.
+Section 29A(1C) aims to ensure that an exempt document under former section 29A(1B), as it was prior to the amendment in 2014, continues to be exempt.
+Amongst other things, the repealed section 29A(1B) exempts a document if its disclosure would, or could reasonably be expected to, endanger the security of any premises within the meaning of the Terrorism (Community Protection Act) 2003 (Vic). - 1.7.
+Section 29A must be read consistently with the object of the Act in section 3, which is to extend as far as possible the right of the community to access government held information. - 1.8.
+If consultation with relevant third parties is reasonably practicable, an agency or Minister must consult before applying the exemption.